“GULULU” – WELCOME TO OUR COUNTRY – Welcome to Yolŋu Country.

 Gululu – “Welcome to our Country”.
 Welcome to Yolŋu Country, region of Miwatj.

-Full Day Tour 8am to 4pm, Includes morning tea, lunch, permits and a Yolŋu Tour Guide.
+Full Day Tour 8am to 4pm, Includes transfers, morning tea, lunch, homeland access fees, permits and a Yolŋu tour guide.